Outputs

 Loading posts...

-• WORKSHOP: Movement Building
+• Trust Building Dialogue

 • Outsider Resentment, Public Disengagement and other Factors Affecting Social Cohesion and Collective Violence in Orange Farm

-This report presents findings of research conducted by the African Centre for Migration and Society (ACMS) in Orange Farm, City of Johannesburg in April, and October 2022.
+This report presents findings of research conducted by the African Centre for Migration and Society (ACMS) in Orange Farm, City of Johannesburg, in April and October 2022.
 Conducted as part of -and for- the Kagisano programme, this research builds on -and updates- an original study conducted in the same area in 2017.
 The 2017 study…

 css.php